-Being out in Jersey for LGBTQ people is generally safer than many towns and cities in the UK.
-Overall, crime is lower with violence a rarity.
-However, there is always a greater risk of incident after dark.
-So, if you are coming to a #HausofLiberate event, we want you to be safe.
+Being out about being part of a minority in Jersey is generally safer than many towns and cities in the UK.
+Overall, hate crime is lower with violence a rarity.

-Liberate asked the States of Jersey’s LGBT liaison officer to provide us with some basic safety advice for LGBTQ islanders and visitors.
-Transwomen across the world are particularly vulnerable to physical and verbal attack so it is important to know where you can turn for help in the event that you find you are the victim of bullying, harassment or violence.
+Liberate asked the States of Jersey Police to provide us with some basic safety advice for islanders and visitors.
+It is important to know where you can turn for help in the event that you find you are the victim of bullying, harassment or violence.

 Important phone numbers

 (If you want to speak to a particular community liaison officer, you should refer to the Police’s website, Community Engagement, for who to contact)